The Almond and the Seahorse: Production

 In October 2020, it was announced that screenwriter and actor Celyn Jones and cinematographer Tom Stern would make their directorial debuts on The Almond and the Seahorse, a film adaptation of the stage play by Kaite O'Reilly, who also wrote the screenplay with Jones.
 Rebel Wilson would star in her first non-comedy film role, and Jones would also be part of the cast, reprising a role he performed in the play.
 In December, Charlotte Gainsbourg joined the cast.

 In April 2021, it was reported that Trine Dyrholm and Meera Syal had joined the cast, and that principal photography was underway in Merseyside, England, and North Wales.

 Soundtrack

 Gruff Rhys composed the film's score.
 A day before the film's theatrical release, a subsequent soundtrack album, The Almond & the Seahorse, was announced with a release date of 24 February 2023.
 The album debuted at no. 1 on the UK Soundtrack Albums Chart.

 Release

 The film premiered at the Zurich Film Festival on 26 September 2022.

-It was released in select theatres and VOD platforms on December 16, 2022.
+It was released in select theatres and VOD platforms in the United States on December 16, 2022.
+In March 2024, Picnik Entertainment acquired the British distribution rights to the film, and released it across the United Kingdom on 10 May 2024.